What These 6 Nonprofits Are Doing Right On Their Donation Pages

 You should give your donors as many chances to contribute as possible.
 In terms of your website, that means putting donate buttons in lots of different places.
 After all, you don’t want to depend on them eventually making their way to your donation page on their own.
 By leaving donation calls-to-action on most, if not all, of your pages, you’re setting yourself up for a better chance at securing their contribution.

 Take 20 Liters, for example.
-They’re using our plug-in on their home page.
+They’re using our donation plug-in on their home page.
 Head over to the site and see what happens when you click on their Donate button.
 Right away they’re giving their website visitors the chance to help 20 Liters achieve their mission of making dirty water clean for the most vulnerable.

 Both Hands helps Christian families fund their adoptions by coordinating a service project fixing up a widow’s home.
 One thing we love about their site is how each family’s donation page is customized to their audience and needs.
 For example, on Nathan and Helen Hartman’s page, you can learn about the baby girl they’re adopting, the widow they’re supporting, and their Both Hands project.